Rainmaker set to strike North Island: Warning of strong winds, downpours, thunderstorms

-Heavy rain, strong winds and thunderstorms are set to lash parts of Aotearoa from today as a low-pressure system moves in from the Tasman Sea.
+Heavy rain, severe gales and thunderstorms are set to lash parts of Aotearoa from today as a low-pressure system moves in from the Tasman Sea.

+Strong winds in Auckland have already caused issues for boaties, and there's worse to come as northeasterlies buffet the coastline.

+The Coastguard was called to several water-related incidents in the early hours of this morning.

 The rain could create surface flooding and slips, and strong winds could snap tree limbs and whip up rough seas along the east coast, according to forecasters.

-Parts of Northland are already getting rain, but the deluge is forecast to really set in from 11am, when an orange heavy rain warning is in place.
+Parts of Northland are already getting rain, but the deluge is forecast to really set in from midday, when an orange heavy rain warning is in place.
+Some areas could see a total 100-140 mm of rain by 9am Monday, MetService's severe weather update says.

 "Downpours can cause surface and/or flash flooding, especially about low-lying areas such as streams, rivers or narrow valleys, and may also lead to slips," MetService warns.